 - Cool-grip handle and stainless steel lid

-Now we understand that these sauté can be a little pricey! and you do get what you pay for!
-This being said, we don’t want to discourage you from learning the amazing art of sautéing.
+Firstly, we understand that these sauté can be a little pricey.
+As a result, you do get what you pay for!
+Therefore, we don’t want to discourage you from learning the amazing art of sautéing.

 If you would like a sauté pan to practice on before you commit to the big guns.
 Then this 5.5-quart stainless steel sauté pan and lid by Cuisinart offers a lot of bang for its buck.

-It is well weighted and balanced, features cool-grip handles on the pan, and all handles are dual riveted.
+After all, it is well-weighted and balanced, features cool-grip handles on the pan, and all handles are dual riveted.
 The core aluminium base offers good heat distribution for even cooking, and all parts are dishwasher safe.
 An excellent value for money sauté pan to get your skills up to scratch!

 - 90% copper, 10%steel